dmbates/NlmeData.jl/docs/src/index.md

 Modules = [NlmeData]
 ```

+!!! note "Calling the unexported function names"
+    Two idioms to call these unexported function names are either to load the package and use the fully qualified name
+    ```
+    using NlmeData
+    NlmeData.datasets()
+    ```
+    or to load just the functions and use the unqualified name
+    ```
+    using NlmeData: dataset, datasets
+    datasets()
+    ```

 The capitalization of the names of the datasets in the R package is preserved, even though it is more common to use lower case names in Julia.

 ```@example Main
 using NlmeData: dataset, datasets datasets()    # names of available data sets